Xilinx/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 DMA-BUF API
 ***********

 XRT provides Buffer export and import APIs primarily used for sharing buffer across devices (P2P application) and processes.
+The buffer handle is essentially a file descriptor, hence when accross the processes a sutitable IPC mechanism should be adopted (example, UDS or Unix Domain Sockets) so that FD of one process can properly translated into another process.

 - ``xrt::bo::export_buffer()``: Export the buffer to an exported buffer handle
 - ``xrt::bo()`` constructor: Allocate a BO imported from exported buffer handle

-Consider the situation of exporting buffer from device 1 to device 2.
+Consider the situation of exporting buffer from device 1 to device 2 inside the same host process.

 .. code:: c++
       :number-lines: 18